dyollb/sitk-cli/README.md

 ## Overview

-Create simple command line interface from functions that use [SimpleITK](https://github.com/SimpleITK/SimpleITK) images (and transforms) as arguments or return type.
+Create [Typer](https://github.com/tiangolo/typer) command line interface from functions that use [SimpleITK](https://github.com/SimpleITK/SimpleITK) images (and transforms) as arguments or return type.

 ```Python
 import SimpleITK as sitk